mraak/non_brute_force/README.md

 Dog can learn the following things

 1. That the goal of the game is to solve the maze, as opposed for example to check as many paths as possible.
 2. To solve the same non-changing maze correctly and memorize it as quickly as possible.
-Different teaching methods might have different success rates, that need to be evaluated.
+Different teaching methods might have different success rates that need to be evaluated.
-3. To become better maze solver in general, i.e. to better solve completelly new random mazes.
+3. To become a better maze solver in general, i.e. to better solve completelly new random mazes.
 This also needs to be evaluated by seeing how fast can a dog solve a maze before and after the training.
 The before and after mazes need to be different but of the same complexity.